Nightbringer21/fridump/README.md

 For Android, installation instructions can be found [here](http://www.frida.re/docs/android/).

-Note: On Android devices, make sure that the frida-server binary is running as server!
+Note: On Android devices, make sure that the frida-server binary is running as root!

 Disclaimer
 ---